ythirion/nir-kata/solution/docs/step-by-step.md

 parseNIR(nir.toString) == nir
 ```

-With `parse don't validate` we want to make it impossible to represent an invalid `NIR` in our system:
+With `parse don't validate` we want to make it impossible to represent an invalid `NIR` in our system.
+Our data structures need to be `immutables`.

 Our parser may look like this: `String -> Either<ParsingError, NIR>`